Nunavik housing windfall tied up in paperwork

 The communities are selected according to the housing needs identified in Nunavik’s 2015 housing needs survey, which found the region as a whole is in need of 1, 028 homes to properly house its population.

-Regional leaders had a chance to thank federal Indigenous and Northern Affairs minister Carolyn Bennett in person for the new housing when she visited Kuujjuq Sept.
+Regional leaders had a chance to thank federal Indigenous and Northern Affairs minister Carolyn Bennett in person for the new housing when she visited Kuujjuaq Sept.
 14 and 15.
 Officials from Makivik Corp. took the minister on a tour of one of its housing construction sites.

 “I wanted to show her what one line in this year’s federal budget will mean for our region,” said Makivik Corp. president Jobie Tukkiapik.